 operations management concentration requirements

-The four-course concentration in Operations Management provides students with knowledge of current issues in the Operations Management discipline.
+The Operations Management concentration provides students with knowledge of current issues in the Operations Management discipline.
 Intense competition in fast-paced global environments makes competencies in this field critical in both service and good-producing organizations.
-This widely-applicable concentration combines business analytics, process design and analysis methods, project management, and operations management issues.
+This concentration is applicable in many industries and organizations, combining knowledge in business analytics, process design and analysis methods, project management, and operations management issues.
 The curriculum recognizes environmental, ethical, and social issues.
 The pedagogy entails lectures and discussions, case studies, field studies, and analytical modeling.

-Building upon the Carroll School of Management core, the Operations Management concentration particularly complements core coursework in statistics, economics, and operations management.
-Concentration courses emphasize analysis and decision making and are explicitly designed to deliver the skills and knowledge required to be a successful managers of people, processes, and systems in today's competitive environment.
+The Operations Management concentration builds upon the Carroll School of Management core.
+Our courses emphasize analysis and decision making and are explicitly designed to deliver the skills and knowledge required to successfully manage people, processes, and systems in today's competitive environment.

-The concentration is designed to intersect with other functional disciplines making Operations Management an excellent complement to other concentrations including Accounting, Finance, Marketing, Information Systems, or Human Resource Management.
+The concentration is designed to intersect with other functional disciplines making Operations Management an excellent complement to other concentrations including Accounting, Finance, Marketing, Information Systems, or Management & Leadership.

 The following two courses are required:

 OPER 6605 Risk Analysis & Simulation (fall)

 Students are strongly encouraged to take additional courses from the above.

 Students choosing operations management as one of their two areas should take OPER 3375 Operations Strategy & Consulting and a second course from the above list.

 There is no limit to how many courses taken abroad will be allowed for major credit.
 If the courses are judged equivalent and if the proposed courses constitute a reasonable selection, major or elective credit will be given.
 Course approvals should be sought in person, with all supporting documentation (course description, detailed syllabus, etc.) in hand.
 All approvals should be obtained prior to going abroad.